Managing Stress & Anxiety in the Workplace

 The Benefits of Managing Stress and Anxiety

-When organisations take stress seriously, the benefits go far beyond individual wellbeing:
+When organisations take employee stress management seriously, the benefits go far beyond individual wellbeing:

 Higher productivity – Employees with healthier stress levels are more focused, creative and motivated